 Kalypso’s day-to-day operations are run by George Young (Chairman), Mick Broekhof (Founding Partner, Head of Kalypso Europe), and Bill Poston (Founding Partner, Managing Director).
 The firm is headquartered in the Cleveland, Ohio area.

-The practice areas at Kalypso reflect the operational nature of consulting projects at the firm:
+The practice areas at Kalypso reflect the operational nature of consulting projects at the firm, and are categorized in four buckets: Consulting, Digital, Enterprise Technology, and Business Process Management & Managed Services.
+The firm’s Digital practice is its largest.

-Kalypso does not require you to choose a practice area to specialize in, so if you value a diversity of work or get bored easily, this is a major plus to working at the firm.
-It also can make networking a little easier, as you won’t have to connect with someone working in the specific practice area you would be interested in.
+Kalypso does not require you to choose a practice area to specialize in, so if you value diversity of work or get bored easily, this is a major plus to working at the firm.
+It also can make networking a little easier, as you don’t have to connect with someone working in the specific practice area you are most interested in.
 While you’ll get to work in many areas, a vast majority of your work will still be technology focused.
 Kalypso may try and sell themselves to you as a strategy firm – although they do some business, innovation, and product development strategy, it doesn’t dominate their offerings.

 Kalypso specializes in working with clients in the Consumer Goods (especially packaged products), Technology, Industrial Manufacturing, Life Sciences, Healthcare, and Retail sectors.
 While you may get a chance to work in the variety of practice areas the firm employs, you will be limited to these few industries.
 While these segments are arguably some of the largest and sexiest in the business, the limitation may admittedly get a little boring after a while and is a common reason young consultants decide to move on from the firm.
 This retention problem is one Kalypso shares with other small firms in the industry as well – they are strong on early career excitement and training, and weak on long-term career development.